 Convenience is going to take the driver’s seat when we’re in a mad rush or we’ve had a crazy, stressful day.
-The last thing you – or I – need at that point is to beat ourselves up over throwing a yogurt cup in the park’s trash can because you couldn’t take it home to recycle it.
+The last thing we need at that point is to beat ourselves up over throwing a yogurt cup in the park’s trash can because you couldn’t take it home to recycle it.

-This is where we’re convinced you’ll live longer, and probably greener, if you let yourself off the hook for these things.
+This is where we’re convinced you’ll live longer if you let yourself off the hook for these things.
 As with most of life, it’s all about balance.

 The 80/20 rule has given us a ton of grace in our homes.
-We use it with food: 80% healthy foods should crowd out the 20% of sweets or fast food.
-It also works with things like using only environment friendly cleaning products, but those crazy shower clogs that nothing but Drano will solve.
+For example 80% healthy foods should crowd out the 20% of sweets or fast food.

 You can play with the ratio to figure out what works with your life, but here are some ways the 80/20 rule can keep you both healthy and sane:

-- Buying locally made vs Buying items made elsewhere
+- Buying locally vs buying items made elsewhere